Tips

 Identify repeat themes from ticket tags

-Pull top searches and no results searches
+Pull top searches and no-results searches

 Tickets show what reached a human.
 Searches show what customers tried to solve themselves.
-That’s gold.

-• top searches by frequency
+• no-results searches

-• searches that lead to quick exits
+• queries that lead to quick exits

 Prioritize by volume and urgency